bigwhoop/haproxy-api/README.md

         // Data error
     }

-The array is no in the following format:
+The array is now in the following format:

     [
         'backend1' => [